jackc/pgx/README.md

 ## v4

-This is the `v4` branch. `v4` is in release candate state but is not officially released.
+This is the `v4` branch. `v4` is in release candidate state but is not officially released.

 ## Example Usage